-Hey listeners welcome to this week's episode of the HVMN Enhancement podcast and I'm really excited to bring back one of our most popular guests, ever, on this program, Dr. Jason Fung.
+Hey listeners welcome to this week's episode of the H.V.M.N.
+Podcast and I'm really excited to bring back one of our most popular guests, ever, on this program, Dr. Jason Fung.
 It's been about, almost a two years now, and for those that are new listeners, or want a reminder, Dr. Jason Fung is a doctor, obviously, but specializing in nephrology, a section of internal medicine.
 But I think what he's really become a world leading expert on is intermittent fasting, low carb high fat diets, especially in the clinical use case.
 He's the founder of Intensive Dietary Management, which has treated thousands of patients in managing their metabolic syndromes through fasting and low carb high fat diets.
 And also co-author of two best selling books "Obesity Code" and "The Complete Guide to Fasting".
 Welcome back to the program.

 Oh, thanks for having me here.
 Yeah, it's been great.
 I was just saying that it doesn't seem like two years.
 It's just been flowing right by. (laughs) Great to be here.

 Yeah, and I think that just thinking about the momentum.
 I think two years ago we were just starting to get into fasting as a community with Wefast.
 I think we had maybe a couple thousand people at most, and now we're over 20 thousand people plus in that group now.
 I think that was around the time "The Complete Guide to Fasting" and "Obesity Code" were published around 2016.
 I think we chatted in 2016, so it was just when your books just started coming out.
 But even at that time you had huge following as these books were being released.
 What's it like from your experience.
 I mean, I can share a little bit of it's like over the last two years from my experience and you've seen the community grow, but I'm sure it's in the center as one of the key thought leader on a lot of these topics.
 What has it been like for you?

 Yeah, it's been very interesting because we're seeing it sort of move into areas that you would never have thought.
 So, for example, I come at it from a very medical sort of stand point.
 So I deal with kidney disease.
 I deal with a lot of Type 2 diabetes.
 So that's been my focus.
 I treat a lot of Type 2 diabetics, and I'm all about weight loss, getting people off their medications, reversing their Type 2 diabetes.
 And that was my sort of initial interest in it, but there's so many different reasons that fasting can be beneficial for somebody that we're seeing it in elite athletes, for example.
 We're seeing it in people doing martial arts and ultimate fighting sort of things.
 We see all these people who are talking about training in the fasted state.
 So it's really...
 We see about cancer.
 We see about Alzheimer's disease.
 So all these different areas that can benefit, but are really people starting to really think about why they're so beneficial from a medical stand point.

 But from a medical standpoint it's changed, because now you're seeing it discussed on the 'Today' show.
 It's been discussed on the 'Doctors'.
 You see it discussed on different shows, so it's actually getting out there.
 Now there's still a lot of skepticism about it, but at least people are talking about it.
 For example, I'm coming down to San Diego, for the conference, the spring conference, which is the Obesity Medicine Association.
 Which is the largest association of obesity specialists, and I'm doing the keynote.
 So it's like, okay, well we went from 'boy this guy's a real quack' to 'hey, what can we actually learn about fasting that may give us an option'.
 And that's sort of the way I had always positioned it, is like nobody has to do it, but it's an option for you.
 Don't eliminate your options because it may work very well for people.
 In some people it's a great option.
 In some people it's not a very good option.
 But the bottom line is that you need to keep your options open.
 So why not do it.

 There's been a very large change, that even amongst the medical community, which is one that I obviously spend a lot of time in.
 I speak at medical conferences, and I speak at local talks to doctors.
 And you see that there's this real growing acceptance, that hey, we should really think about this, because it makes a lot of sense.
 And then from your standpoint, you see this sort of huge interest, huge wave of interest you see intermittent fasting on all kinds of mass media, social media.
 The interest is really getting to fever pitch.
 You know, it's great.